 On the other hand, we may overestimate moral hazard if there is supply-induced demand for ADSE beneficiaries.
-Supply inducement is more likely to occur in the number of visits to the doctor and in the number of tests since ADSE pays doctors, except dentists, per visit.14 However, the ADSE payments to doctors are low so we think the magnitude of this effect, if positive, is relatively small.
+Supply inducement is more likely to occur in the number of visits to the doctor and in the number of tests, since ADSE pays doctors, except dentists, per visit.15 However, the ADSE payments to doctors are low, so we believe the magnitude of this effect, if positive, would be relatively small.

-Finally, the positive impact of ADSE on the demand for health services may not be due to moral hazard but be the consequence of undertreatment in the NHS, for example due to the existence of capacity constraints.
-We discard this interpretation since the portuguese NHS has (and had already at the time of the survey) agreements with private providers to deliver those services the NHS is incapable of delivering.
+Finally, the positive impact of ADSE on the demand for health services may not be due to moral hazard but may be the consequence of undertreatment in the NHS, for example due to the existence of capacity constraints.
+We discard this interpretation since the Portuguese NHS has (and had already at the time of the survey) agreements with private providers to deliver those services which the NHS is incapable of delivering.